Algebraic geometry of discrete interventional models: Interventional Staged Tree Models

 \subsection{Balanced interventional models}

 Recall from subsection~\ref{subsec: balanced models} that the family of balanced staged tree models generalize decomposable models.
 By Theorem~\ref{thm: balanced iff equal}, we have that a staged tree $\TT$ is balanced if and only if $\ker(\Psi_\TT^{\toric})=\ker(\Psi_\TT)$.
-By Theorem~\ref{thm:intsat}, we see that the same is true for interventional staged tree models. \begin{theorem} Suppose $\TT_{\A}$ is an interventional staged tree.
+The same is true for interventional staged tree models. \begin{theorem} Suppose $\TT_{\A}$ is an interventional staged tree.
 The tree $\TT_\A$ is balanced if and only if

 In particular, $\ker(\Psi_{\TT_\A})$ is a toric ideal. \end{theorem} \begin{proof} We use the ideal $I_{\mathrm{paths}}$ defined in \cite[Section 5.1]{DG20}.
 Its definition translates immediately for interventional staged trees and we refer to the aforementioned section for a detailed description of its properties.
 This ideal satisfies $I_{\MM(\TT_\A)}\subset I_{\mathrm{paths}}$.
 Moreover, if $\TT_{\A}$ is balanced $I_{\mathrm{paths}} \subset \ker(\Psi_{\TT_\A}^{\toric})$.
 Thus, we arrive at a chain of containments $I_{\mathcal{M}(\TT_\A)}\subset \ker(\Psi_{\TT_\A}^{\toric})\subset \ker(\Psi_{\TT_\A})$.
 Using Theorem~\ref{thm:intsat} and the element $\mathbf{p}$ from its statement, we localize at $\mathbf{p}$ to obtain the equalities $[I_{\mathcal{M}(\TT_\A)} ]_{\mathbf{p}}= [ \ker(\Psi_{\TT_\A}^{\toric}) ]_{\mathbf{p}}= [ \ker(\Psi_{\TT_\A})]_{\mathbf{p}}$.
 However, $\ker(\Psi_{\TT_\A}^{\toric}) $ and $\ker(\Psi_{\TT_\A}) $ are both prime ideals that are equal after localization.
 Hence, they must be equal.
 For the other direction, note that the containment $I_{\mathrm{paths}}\subset \ker(\Psi_{\TT_\A}) $ always holds.
 This means $I_{\mathrm{paths}} \subset \ker(\Psi_{\TT_\A}^{\toric}) $ by assumption.
 Applying the map $\Psi_{\TT_\A}^{\toric}$ to the generators of $I_{\mathrm{paths}}$ yields the balanced condition. \end{proof}